 Welcome traveler!
 Here you will find an Earthy, Metal blog of sorts.
 In this blog I am exploring and looking for alternative ways of living amid what we call “civilization.”
-The modern day, capitalist culture is an order of toxic consumption – and we accept this as the Status Quo.
+The modern day culture is one of toxic over consumption – and we accept this as the Status Quo.
 We’re so disconnected from the Earth and the natural in this day and age we might as well be living in a space station.
 Our animals (meat) is harvested and slaughtered by machines and laborers with sub-human wages.
 The clothes we buy and wear day to day and celebrate in the fashion industry are made by children overseas in sweat shops.
 Our key energy source – petroleum oil – is sustained by wars in the middle east (in which the U.S. government is killing 100,000’s and sending remote controlled drones to drop bombs on villages).
 This resource is choking the planet full of pollution and destroying the ecosystems that sustain us.

 In short, our culture is a deadly, sick, toxic poison that is destroying life as we know it.

-LEARNING FROM ANCIENT RELIGIONS
+LEARNING FROM THE GREAT WORLD RELIGIONS AND PHILOSOPHIES

 A picture of Yggdrasil, the Tree of Life

 ANCIENT HEROES COME ALIVE VIA METAL AND ART